-The last five years starting 2009 are best defined by growth, credibility enhancement, increasing market acceptance and continuing innovations by leading to new paradigms in Higher Education in India.
+The last five years starting 2015 are best defined by growth, credibility enhancement, increasing market acceptance and continuing innovations by leading to new paradigms in Higher Education in India.
 As the University grew in terms of number of programs and students, the expectations of the stakeholders also changed dramatically.
 Today our stakeholders - SVKM, Faculty, Students, Society and the Industry - expectations are increasing by the day.
 There is a growing impatience on nonperformance or failure to live to the promise.

 The last five years have seen our schools and programs emerge among the top 10 in India, especially when it comes to Management and Business Programs at the Bachelor and Master's level.
 The School of Pharmacy and Technology Management followed by School of Science and School of Business Management have played the pivotal role in sourcing research funds for institutional research from Government and Industry.
 The intellectual output in the form of Research Publications in refereed and high impact journals, books, monographs, cases and patents have continuously increased such that today we can safely claim that we have taken a leap on this account.
 But it has helped us only to score the first goal in Higher Education at the national level.
-We have been able to achieve two global accreditations in our University, AMBA for PGDM & MPE Bangalore and SAQS for Mumbai SBM.
-SBM Mumbai is currently undergoing AACSB Accreditation process and expects the accreditation in 2016-17.
+We have been able to achieve global accreditations in our University, AACSB for Mumbai SBM.
+ABET for five programs in Engineering, Mumbai.
 The number of applications for our programs has increased with the highest growth being in the School of Business Management followed by School of Commerce and School of Economics.
 We have led the way in technology introduction, dissemination and adoption in higher education.
 The institution has also been successful in establishing relationship with various universities and institutions.
-As a university, we today have campuses in Bangalore, Hyderabad and Shirpur.
-Navi Mumbai, Ahmedabad, Indore and Chandigarh are other campuses that are going to be built in the next few years as the land has already been acquired.
-Hence, the growth of the University in the last five year has been phenomenal.
+As a University, we today have off campus centers in Shirpur, Bengaluru, Jadcherala (Hyderabad), Navi Mumbai, Indore and Chandigarh.
+Ahmedabad, Greater Noida and Nagpur are other off campus centers that are going to be built in the next few years as the land has already been acquired.
+Hence, the growth of the University in the last decade has been phenomenal.

-However, the areas of concern relates to global rankings, research promotions and output and internationalization of the University.
+However, the areas of concern relates to global rankings, research promotion and output and internationalization of the University.